rabbitmq/rabbitmq-website/tutorials/tutorial-two-java-stream.md

 We'll use [the stream Java client](/tutorials/tutorial-one-java-stream#using-the-java-stream-client).
 Make sure to follow [the setup steps](/tutorials/tutorial-one-java-stream#setup) from the first tutorial.

+An executable version of this tutorial can be found in the [RabbitMQ tutorials repository](https://github.com/rabbitmq/rabbitmq-tutorials/blob/main/java-stream-mvn/).

 ### Sending

 The sending program starts by instanciating the `Environment` and creating the stream: